 Another kiss, and the little girl rose to her feet and carried Bébé out of her bedroom, through a hall, and down a flight of stairs to a lounge room.

 ‘M… M…’ the little girl attempted to speak, to softly call to the older woman who rested in an armchair, but it caught in her throat until she stomped her foot and raised her voice.
 ‘MUM!’

 The woman jumped in surprise and turned to the girl.
 ‘Becky!’ she scolded.
 ‘Don’t yell.
 There’s no reason for it!’

 ‘Mum!’ the girl, Becky, repeated.
-A little quieter than before, but still with a forceful tone.
+She was little quieter than before, but still held a forceful tone.
 ‘Mum!
 Mum!’

 ‘What?
 What is it, honey?
 I’m listening.’